NATO chief accuses Russia of deep involvement in east Ukraine

 "Russia should stop being part of the problem and start being part of the solution."

-Rasmussen said NATO was not discussing any military involvement in non-NATO member Ukraine and was focusing on strengthening the defenses of eastern European allies nervous about Russia's intentions.
+Rasmussen said NATO was not discussing any military involvement in non-NATO member Ukraine and was focusing on strengthening the defences of eastern European allies nervous about Russia's intentions.

-NATO ambassadors are expected on Wednesday to discuss options put forward by military planners for reinforcing the defenses of eastern allies through exercises and temporary deployments of planes and ships sent by other allies.